docker-archive/dcus-hol-2016/README.md

 Welcome to DockerCon!
 This repo contains a series of hands-on labs to help you gain experience in various Docker features, products, and solutions.
 Depending on your experience, each lab requires between 30-45 minutes to complete.
 They range in difficulty from easy to advanced.

 If you are at DockerCon US 2016, you must register before beginning the labs.
-Once you register, TODO: FIX THIS LINE Azure instances you need for each lab.
-You'll receive an email with connection information.
+Once you register, you'll receive an email with connection information for your assigned [Microsoft Azure](https://azure.microsoft.com) instances.

+You can then choose one or more of the following lab tutorials to go through.

 ---